Cross-sex relationships involving LGBTQ people

-While LGBT people are often defined by society for their lack of heterosexual relationships, heterosexual relationships among them are fairly common, especially among bisexual people and transgender people, who can be any sexual orientation, including heterosexual.
+While LGBT people are often defined by society for their lack of heterosexual relationships, heterosexual relationships among them are fairly common, especially among bisexual people, who are attracted to multiple genders.
+Transgender people, who can be any sexual orientation, often enter heterosexual relationships as well.

 Statistics

 A 2013 survey of LGBT Americans by the Pew Research Center found that 40% of all LGB Americans in committed relationships are in a heterosexual relationship.
 This includes 84% of bisexuals, 2% of gay men, and 1% of lesbians.

 Differences with non-LGBT heterosexual relationships

 LGBT people in heterosexual relationships will often continue to follow some customs from queer relationships and queer culture.
 For example, LGBTQ people in these relationships may continue to use terms like top and bottom.

-Heterosexual relationships involving LGBT people should not be confused with queer heterosexuality, a controversial identity heterosexual people sometimes claim that may reflect cultural appropriation of queer in-group language.